BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 The trivial method to limit acceleration is to cap the output of the PID Controller, but we can do better.

 What if we could directly choose a maximum acceleration?
-And a maximum deacceleration too? (slip also occurs when we deaccelerate too quickly!).
+And a maximum deceleration too? (slip also occurs when we decelerate too quickly!).
 What if we also wanted to specify a maximum velocity because we may know that some velocities are too high to control reasonably?

 That's where motion profiling comes in!